ptrkc/mywallet-react/README.md

 1. Clone and follow instructions to run the back-end at https://github.com/ptrkc/mywallet-api
 2. Clone this repository
+3. Create a file named `.env` following the provided `.env.example`
-3. Install dependencies
+4. Install the dependencies

 ```bash
 npm i
 ```

-4. Run the front-end with
+5. Run the front-end with

 ```bash
 npm start
 ```

-5. Open http://localhost:3000 on your browser
+6. Open http://localhost:3000 on your browser